stuartellis/sve-personal-website/content/articles/yaml-maintenance.md

 +++
-title = "Tooling for Maintaining YAML Files" slug = "yaml-maintenance" date = "2025-09-14T16:51:00+01:00"
+title = "Tooling for Maintaining YAML Files" slug = "yaml-maintenance" date = "2025-09-16T06:12:00+01:00"
 description = "Tooling for maintenance of YAML files" categories = ["automation", "devops", "kubernetes", "programming"] tags = ["automation", "devops", "kubernetes"]
 +++

-[YAML](https://en.wikipedia.org/wiki/YAML) is an essential and unavoidable part of operating modern software.
-It has been the established format for configurations for years, and is unlikely to be replaced for a long time to come.
-Many, many tools rely on YAML.
+[YAML](https://en.wikipedia.org/wiki/YAML) is an essential and unavoidable part of operating modern software systems.
+It has been an established format for configurations for years, and is unlikely to be replaced for a long time to come.
+Many, many products rely on YAML.

 Ideally, we generate YAML files.
+This ensures that they are valid, correctly formatted and consistent.
+However, many YAML files are manually edited.
+This article describes some standard tools that help us maintain YAML, regardless of how it is produced.

-If we need to maintain YAML files that are manually edited we can apply several tools to help us.
-These tools become most effective when they run automatically.
-They should run in text editors, with pre-commit hooks that call them every time that we commit YAML files to version control, and in Continuous Integration pipelines.
+All of these tools become most effective when they work automatically.
+We can run them in text editors, with pre-commit hooks that call them every time that we commit YAML files to version control, and in Continuous Integration pipelines.
+If they run automatically in editors, pre-commit and in CI, we ensure that all of the YAML files in a project are always maintained to the same standard.

 ## Formatting, Linting and Validating YAML